 The breathtaking waterfalls, rivers, and granite dome formations make Yosemite National Park a favorite destination for outdoor lovers.

+During our park adventures, we have discovered a few hacks to get in the park without needing reservations.
 Read on to find ways to skip the reservations and still enjoy this beautiful national park.

-Horsetail Fall Or Yosemite Firefall Event
+1) February 2024 Horsetail Fall Or Yosemite Firefall Event Reservations

 Yosemite National Park reservation requirements begin weekends in February during the annual Yosemite Firefalls event.
 A reservation is needed to drive into the park 24 hours a day during this event.

-The three weekends in February 2023 when Yosemite reservations are required for the Horsetail Falls Festival are: 2/10-2/12, 2/17-2/19, and 2/24-2/26.
+The three weekends in February 2024 when Yosemite reservations are required for the Horsetail Falls Festival are: 2/10-2/11, 2/17-2/19, and 2/24-2/25.

 Only one reservation is needed per vehicle and you will need to show the ID of the person who made the reservation.